fenago/python-networking-sysadmins/scripting/lab_guides/Lab_8.md

 We are going to look at an example.
 In this example, we will send an email containing a simple text from Gmail to the recipients.

+#### Gmail Credentials:

+We will following credentials for sending emails in this lab:

+**Username:** pythonmailer12@gmail.com

+**Password:** sysadmin1234@

+Allow lesssecureapps option has been turned on: https://myaccount.google.com/lesssecureapps

 Create a `send_email.py`script and write the following content in it: